RedisLabs/redislabs-docs/content/rs/databases/import-export/import-data.md

     You can also use local storage but you must copy the imported files manually to all nodes because the import source folders on the nodes are not synchronized.

+For mount point import only, starting with Redis Enterprise Software 6.2.12, the content of the import file is read directly from the mount point using a 'symlink' instead of being copied to a "temp" directory in the node.

 To specify to import from a local mount point on a node:

 1. Create the mount point: